Vincit/objection.js/doc/includes/API.md

 relation|function|The relation type.
 One of `Model.BelongsToOneRelation`, `Model.HasOneRelation`, `Model.HasManyRelation` and `Model.ManyToManyRelation`.
 modelClass|[`Model`](#model)&#124;string|Constructor of the related model class, an absolute path to a module that exports one or a path relative to [`modelPaths`](#modelpaths) that exports a model class. join|[`RelationJoin`](#relationjoin)|Describes how the models are related to each other.
-See [`RelationJoin`](#relationjoin). modify|function([`QueryBuilder`](#querybuilder))&#124;string&#124;object|Optional modifier for the relation query.
+See [`RelationJoin`](#relationjoin). modify|function([`QueryBuilder`](#querybuilder))&#124;string&#124;string[]&#124;object|Optional modifier for the relation query.
 If specified as a function, it will be called each time before fetching the relation.
-If specified as a string, modifier with specified name will be applied each time when fetching the relation.
+If specified as a string (or an array of strings), modifier with specified name will be applied each time when fetching the relation.
 If specified as an object, it will be used as an additional query parameter - e. g. passing {name: 'Jenny'} would additionally narrow fetched rows to the ones with the name 'Jenny'. filter|function([`QueryBuilder`](#querybuilder))&#124;string&#124;object|Alias for modify. beforeInsert|function([`Model`](#model), [`QueryContext`](#context))|Optional insert hook that is called for each inserted model instance.
 This function can be async.